smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 <a href="https://commons.wikimedia.org/wiki/File:Notchccr.svg">Fred the Oyster</a> Public domain, via Wikimedia Commons <a href="https://creativecommons.org/licenses/by-sa/4.0/" rel="license">CC BY-SA 4.0 DEED</a>

-Spatial transcriptomics addresses a key obstacle in single-cell and bulk RNA sequencing studies: the loss of spatial information when tissues are dissociated.
+Spatial transcriptomics addresses a key obstacle in single-cell and bulk RNA sequencing studies: their loss of spatial information.
 Spatial organization and structure determine function in most tissues and organs, so capturing both spatial and expression information is critical for understanding tissue function in neuroscience, cancer biology, developmental biology, and most other fields.
 Immunology is the only field that doesn't depend on spatial information to determine structure and function because immune cells often circulate in liquid media like blood and lymph.

 ## Spatial transcriptomics technologies
 Spatial transcriptomics technologies broadly fall within two groups: